There are 32 articles in this month.

 On Episode 315 of CrossFit Radio, host Justin Judkins interviewed Daniel Cook of CrossFit Black.
 This episode was webcast on Jan.
 29, 2014.

 3:14 Daniel Cook owns CrossFit Black, located in Sydney, Australia.
 He explained how Australians are doing CrossFit in record numbers, with more and more of them looking to compete in the upcoming CrossFit Games season, which starts Feb.
 27 with the Open.
 Cook described his facility and… Continue Reading

 If you’re searching for an alterative breakfast with a kick, let chef Nick Massie show you how to create bacon-wrapped jalapeño poppers.

 “It’s essentially a jalapeño popper full of sweet potatoes and shrimp and then wrapped up in bacon,” says Massie, who runs PaleoNick.com.
 “You can eat ’em hot or cold.

 The ingredients are simple: jalapeños, sweet potatoes, shrimp, bacon, mayo and sriracha sauce.

-Massie begins by cutting the jalapeños in half… Continue Reading
+Massie begins by cutting the jalapeños in… Continue Reading

 District CrossFit sits just two blocks away from the Naval Sea Systems Command in Washington, D.C.
 So when a lone gunman fatally shot 12 people and injured three others on the base on Sept.
 16, 2013, operations at the box ground to a halt.